Chemistry BA

 Sample Co-op Opportunities

-A four-year co-op degree is offered.
+A four-year, one co-op degree is offered.
 When students complete their co-op job, they are asked to write an overview of their experience.
 These brief quotes are taken from some recent student reports:

 Assistant chemist, pharmaceuticals manufacturer: “My position involved the synthesis and characterization of target compounds in the endotheline project.
 Involved the development of synthetic roots to the prescribed target.
 This would include the investigation of reactions which were going to be used...the position was very independent...great working environment. ”